-9. An adjunct who receives an unsatisfactory evaluation may provide a written response which will be placed in the personnel file.
-If a response is submitted, a note will be placed in the departmental file stating that a response is included in the personnel file.

-D. Multi Semester Appointments

-1. Any adjunct faculty may be appointed for single or multiple semesters.
+- 9. An adjunct who receives an unsatisfactory evaluation may provide a written response which will be placed in the personnel file.
+If a response is submitted, a note will be placed in the departmental file stating that a response is included in the personnel file. - D. Multi Semester Appointments - 1.
+Any adjunct faculty may be appointed for single or multiple semesters.
 Multiple semester appointments do not need to be for consecutive semesters and may extend beyond an academic year.
-Appointment letters must state the semesters/years that the adjunct will have teaching assignments.

-2. A multi-semester contract need not initially specify a course assignment beyond that in the first semester, but will commit to hiring for the additional semesters.

-3. The assignment of multi-semester appointments will be at the discretion of the dean.

-4. If an adjunct teaches in multiple departments within a school, a multi-semester appointment may be coordinated through the dean's office which will specify which department the adjunct will teach in during each semester of the appointment.
+Appointment letters must state the semesters/years that the adjunct will have teaching assignments. - 2.
+A multi-semester contract need not initially specify a course assignment beyond that in the first semester, but will commit to hiring for the additional semesters. - 3.
+The assignment of multi-semester appointments will be at the discretion of the dean. - 4.
+If an adjunct teaches in multiple departments within a school, a multisemester appointment may be coordinated through the dean's office which will specify which department the adjunct will teach in during each semester of the appointment. - 5.
+Adjuncts who have been employed by

+Temple as an adjunct for at least one (1) semester in each of the last four (4) consecutive academic years will generally be offered an appointment for at least two (2) semesters if they are reappointed.
+The two (2) semesters need not be consecutive.
+If a multi-semester appointment is not offered under this paragraph, a written explanation will be provided.

+6. A non-tenure track faculty member who wishes to transition to an adjunct position during the term of a multi-year appointment will be offered an adjunct appointment for the remainder of the term of their existing non-tenure track faculty appointment.